 The Corlea Exhibition Centre is built on the exact axis of the trackway with an 18 metre stretch of the preserved roadway on permanent display.

-A boardwalk across the bogland allows visitors to follow the course of Iron Age man.
+A boardwalk across the bogland at this attraction allows visitors to follow the course of Iron Age man.
 This modern track has been built along the course of the ancient roadway.

 The town of Granard is home to the remains of an Anglo-Norman Motte and Bailey.
 Built around 1199 by the Norman Knight, Richard de Tuite, it is one of the best examples of these earthen fortifications in Ireland.